The name of the Association shall be: SWEDISH ASSOCIATION OF REGULATED QUALITY ASSURANCE, abbreviated as SARQA.

 - To co-ordinate comments on Quality Assurance matters and direct these comments to appropriate authorities.

-3§ Membership Membership is open to any professional working with /or interested in Quality Assurance within the life science segment.
+Membership is open to any professional working with, or interested in, Quality Assurance within the life science segment.

-A written application for membership should be submitted to the Board via email or automated application on the SARQA website.
+A written application for membership should be submitted to the Board via an automated application on the SARQA website.
 An annual membership fee applies.
 Membership continues as long as the annual membership fee is paid.
+A membership fee paid by a new member during the last quarter of year 1 will cover the membership fee also for year 2.

 All members who have paid the annual membership fee are eligible for election to the Board; to any other position; to vote on election of officers and to vote on any issue for resolution put to the members.

-Resignation of membership shall be by letter to the Treasurer of the Board.
+Resignation of membership shall be communicated in writing to the Board.
 The membership fee will not be refunded.

 Members who have made large contributions to the Association can be elected as honorary, lifetime members.
 Honorary members have the same rights as ordinary members but are not required to pay the membership fee.
 Honorary members will be nominated by the Board and elected at an Annual General Meeting.
 Honorary membership continues indefinitely as long as the honorary member chooses to continue.